 5. Average Speed of Answer

-When you measure call center agent productivity, one of the best metrics to assess your team of agents is the average speed of answer.
-This metric calculates the average time it takes for calls to be answered within a specific time frame.
+When you measure agent productivity, one of the best call center metrics to assess your team of agents is the average speed of answer.
+This call center metric calculates the average time it takes for calls to be answered within a specific time frame.

 If this metric is too high, it may mean that your agents aren’t moving as quickly as they could.
 See what's keeping them from picking up the phone faster.
 Something as simple as improved work tools could help reduce their ASA.